Brian Laundrie shot himself in the head, medical examiners find

 Laundrie’s parents were told that their son’s death was ruled a suicide, Steve Bertolino, the family’s attorney, told The Post.
 They reported him missing on Sept.
 17 and told police that he left his home for the Carlton Reserve.
 For weeks, local, state and federal agencies combed through the 25,000-acre wetlands in Sarasota County.

 The Laundries visited the park to assist with the search on Oct.
 20 — finding his backpack, notebook and other belongings near the entrance to the park, in an area that had previously been inaccessible because of flooding.
-Their son’s remains were discovered in an area officials describes as having “treacherous conditions.”
+Their son’s remains were discovered in an area officials describes as “treacherous.”

 It remains unclear what the notebook contained.
 Officials have not yet said whether they have gained any information from it.

 The massive search for Laundrie attracted attention on an international scale, from amateur detectives to law enforcement.
-Bounty hunter Duane “Dog” Chapman launched his own search while a slew of alleged sightings across the country were reported to police.
+Bounty hunter Duane “Dog” Chapman launched his own search while a slew of purported sightings across the country were reported to police.

 A federal grand jury in Wyoming indicted Laundrie in September — while he was missing — after determining that he used “one or more unauthorized devices,” including a debit card and PINs for two bank accounts, to fraudulently obtain more than $1,000.